bob-606/5.easa.fi/README.md

 ## 92. What effect is referred to as "adverse yaw"?
-What effect is referred to as "adverse yaw"?
 - Rudder operation results in a rolling moment to the opposite side due to more lift generated by the faster moving wing.
 - ***Aileron operation results in a yaw to the opposite side due to more drag at the down-deflected aileron***
 - Aileron operation results in a yaw to the opposite side due to more drag at the up-deflected aileron